Top 6 In-Demand Careers in 2012

 If you want a career in the health and healthcare industry but don’t want to attend medical school, you can enroll in a associate’s degree program in sports and rehabilitation therapy.
 This career offers good earning potential and tons of opportunity.
 As a sports and rehabilitation therapist, you can obtain a job as a rehabilitation therapist, medical massage therapist, team sports therapist, or health club trainer.

 Whether you are just starting out in the job market or you are interested in a career change, these in-demand jobs in 2012 offer rewarding career possibilities as well as good earning potential.
-Learn about degree programs at Fremont College that can help prepare you for the best jobs in 2012.
+Learn about degree programs at Fremont University that can help prepare you for the best jobs in 2012.
 You can also take our free career quiz to find out which career is right for your personality type.